maubanel/UE5-Blueprints/orbiting-actors-iii/README.md

 ##### `Step 4.`\|`ITB`|:small_blue_diamond: :small_blue_diamond: :small_blue_diamond: :small_blue_diamond:

 Now we have figured out how far to the right the player needs to be of the cube and the z axis of rotatoin.
 We now need to go from local to wolrd space and add the cube's current location to this vector.
-Add a **Get Actor Location** node and an **Addition** node adding the output of the **Return Vector Around Axis** node.
+Add a **Get Actor Location** node and an **Addition** node adding the output of the **Rotate Vector Around Axis** node.
 Then send the output of the **Addition** node to the **New Location** in the **Set Actor Location** node.

 ![put rotation in world coordinates](images/PutItInWorldCoordsRm15.png)